Gain and phase calibration of sensor arrays from ambient noise by cross-spectral measurements fitting: Introduction

 We propose a sensor gain and phase calibration where the ``ambient noise" precisely refers to a \textit{diffuse field}.
 In such conditions, cross-spectral densities between sensors can be expressed by a well-known second-order statistic model \cite{Nelisse1997,Jacobsen1979}.
 When the cross-spectral readings are arranged in the form of a covariance matrix, we show that the problem can be turned into a low-rank matrix approximation problem\cite{Davenport2016}.
 To the best of our knowledge, the solution proposed in this paper is distinct from the state-of-the art by the fact that it relies on second-order statistical measurements (the sample covariance matrix) rather than on a collection of snapshot vectors.
 As a consequence, the complexity is independent of the observation time duration and, due to the averaging of noise, good performance is reached even with low signal-to-noise ratios.
 Moreover, the low-rank matrix approximation problem is often addressed in contexts where dimensions are large (\textit{e.g.} in machine learning \cite{Davenport2016}), and efficient methods were proposed accordingly.
 Leveraging low-complexity methods is relevant here, because it allows the simultaneous calibration of a large number of sensors.

 The paper is organized as follows.
 Section \ref{sec:model} describes the sensing model based on the diffuse field assumption.
-The trivial derivation of a gain estimator is presented with its main limitations for a practical use in Sec. \ref{sec:vanilla}, which will serve as the baseline in experiments.
+The trivial derivation of a gain estimator is presented with its main limitations for a practical use in Sec. \ref{sec:vanilla}, and will be used as a benchmark for the performance analysis in experiments.
 Then, Sec. \ref{sec:sensor_calibration} defines the least-square problem in the original non-convex form, followed by a convex relaxation to ensure that the obtained solution is the global minimizer.
 Since the estimated gains are relative up to a constant, Sec. \ref{subsec:rel_to_abs} discusses different options for relative to absolute value conversion.
 Finally, two efficient proximal algorithms \cite{Parikh2014} that solve the non-convex and convex problems are derived in Sec. \ref{sec:solvers}.
 The performance of these solvers with regard to signal-to-noise ratio, acquisition time, model mismatch and the density of spatial sampling are studied via simulations in Sec. \ref{sec:numerical_experiment}.
 At last, an experimental validation is presented in an acoustic reverberant environment to calibrate a $43$-microphone array in Sec. \ref{sec:experimental_results}.
 A final conclusion summarizes the whole results and suggests relevant practices to perform calibration in ambient noise.